An Independent Boarding School for boys in West Sussex

 Head Boy and House Prefects

 Supervising the House Prefects is the Head Boy.
-During the College's end of year celebrations the Headmaster announces the successful candidate to be Head Boy for the upcoming year.
+During the College's end of year celebrations the Headmaster announces the successful candidate to be Head Boy for the upcoming year, with the Heads of Houses selecting their prefects.
 The Head Boy and House Prefect are chosen to undertake various responsibilities for Slindon College and set a prime example for their peers.

-To find our more about the history of Slindon House click here.
+Find out more about the history of Slindon House.